Click to download now, finish the installation quickly, and directly unlock the "all-round experience"

 🔍 Key Features Breakdown

-- Hero Recruitment & Research: This feature introduces an RPG layer, solving the need for tactical variety by allowing players to assemble diverse teams with unique skill sets for both automated and manual combat encounters.
+- Hero Recruitment & Research: This feature solves the gameplay plateau by allowing players to train a diverse team with unique skills and unlock advanced technologies, keeping the combat mechanics fresh and scalable.

 🎨 User Experience & Design